aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-mail-merge/insert-html-during-mail-merge/_index.md

 ## Resource URI

-[Swagger UI](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMerge) lets you call the REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMerge) lets you call the REST API directly from the browser.
 The description of the APIs and its parameters are also given there.

 ## cURL Example